Register machine: Wang's (1954, 1957) model: Post–Turing machine

-Indeed, as examples at Turing machine examples, Post–Turing machine and partial function show, the work can be "complicated".
+Indeed, as examples in Turing machine examples, Post–Turing machine and partial functions show, the work can be "complicated".

-Minsky, Melzak-Lambek and Shepherdson–Sturgis models "cut the tape" into many
+Minsky, Melzak–Lambek and Shepherdson–Sturgis models "cut the tape" into many

-So why not 'cut the tape' so each is infinitely long (to accommodate any size integer) but left-ended, and call these three tapes "Post–Turing (i.e. Wang-like) tapes"?
-The individual heads will move left (for decrement) and right (for increment).
-In one sense the heads indicate "the tops of the stack" of concatenated marks.
-Or in Minsky (1961) and Hopcroft and Ullman (1979, p.
-171ff) the tape is always blank except for a mark at the left end—at no time does a head ever print or erase.
+Initial thought leads to 'cutting the tape' so that each is infinitely long (to accommodate any size integer) but left-ended.
+These three tapes are called "Post–Turing (i.e. Wang-like) tapes".
+The individual heads move to the left (for decrementing) and to the right (for incrementing).
+In a sense, the heads indicate "the top of the stack" of concatenated marks.
+Or in Minsky (1961) and Hopcroft and Ullman (1979), the tape is always blank except for a mark at the left end—at no time does a head ever print or erase.

-We just have to be careful to write our instructions so that a test-for-zero and jump occurs before we decrement otherwise our machine will "fall off the end" or "bump against the end"—we will have an instance of a partial function.
-Before a decrement our machine must always ask the question: "Is the tape/counter empty?
-If so then I can't decrement, otherwise I can."
+Care must be taken to write the instructions so that a test for zero and a jump occur before decrementing, otherwise the machine will "fall off the end" or "bump against the end"—creating an instance of a partial function.

-Minsky (1961) and Shepherdson–Sturgis (1963) prove that only a few tapes—as few as one—still allow the machine to be Turing equivalent IF the data on the tape is represented as a Gödel number (or some other uniquely encodable-decodable number); this number will evolve as the computation proceeds.
+Minsky (1961) and Shepherdson–Sturgis (1963) prove that only a few tapes—as few as one—still allow the machine to be Turing equivalent if the data on the tape is represented as a Gödel number (or some other uniquely encodable Encodable-decodable number); this number will evolve as the computation proceeds.
 In the one tape version with Gödel number encoding the counter machine must be able to (i) multiply the Gödel number by a constant (numbers "2" or "3"), and (ii) divide by a constant (numbers "2" or "3") and jump if the remainder is zero.
 Minsky (1967) shows that the need for this bizarre instruction set can be relaxed to { INC (r), JZDEC (r, z) } and the convenience instructions { CLR (r), J (r) } if two tapes are available.
-A simple Gödelization is still required, however.
+However, a simple Gödelization is still required.
 A similar result appears in Elgot–Robinson (1964) with respect to their RASP model.

 Melzak's (1961) model is different: clumps of pebbles go into and out of holes

 Melzak's (1961) model is significantly different.
 He took his own model, flipped the tapes vertically, called them "holes in the ground" to be filled with "pebble counters".
 Unlike Minsky's "increment" and "decrement", Melzak allowed for proper subtraction of any count of pebbles and "adds" of any count of pebbles.

-He defines indirect addressing for his model (p.
-288) and provides two examples of its use (p.
-89); his "proof" (p.
-290-292) that his model is Turing equivalent is so sketchy that the reader cannot tell whether or not he intended the indirect addressing to be a requirement for the proof.
+He defines indirect addressing for his model and provides two examples of its use; his "proof" that his model is Turing equivalent is so sketchy that the reader cannot tell whether or not he intended the indirect addressing to be a requirement for the proof.

 Legacy of Melzak's model is Lambek's simplification and the reappearance of his mnemonic conventions in Cook and Reckhow 1973.